mbasim25/questions-app/README.md

-# questions-app
+# ShowerThoughts
-A Q&amp;A app where users can create an account, ask questions, receive answers made with django rest for the backend and vuejs/tailwind for the frontend.
+A Q&amp;A app where users can create an account, ask questions, receive answers and more

+made with django rest for the backend and vuejs/tailwind for the frontend.

 requirments:
 venv,